 The bigger builds became– even though they were challenging in terms of the size and the time we had to build them– you’d know where they are in the studio because we had the space.
 You could tinker with the amount of work that needed doing.

-You could simplify things, but even when you can call in as much labour as possible, it’s difficult because construction labour is really hard to find in the UK so everyone is trying to steal labour off of each other’s films– off of any film that goes down or gets pushed.
-Everyone is straight away on the phone hiring them, and we were a barely medium-size film.
+You could simplify things, but even when you can call in as much labour as possible, it’s difficult because construction labour is really hard to find in the UK, so everyone is trying to steal labour off of each other’s films– off of any film that goes down or gets pushed.
+Everyone was straight away on the phone hiring them, and we were a barely medium-sized film.
 The guys who really want to make money want to go on Star Wars or Bond, or something like that, where you can get a full year’s work doing construction so it is a bit of a juggle to try and make it work.

-In many ways though, apart from that, they were the easier bits.
+In many ways, though, apart from that, they were the easier bits.
 The smaller builds are harder because you’re trying to find space to try and squeeze them in.
-Then the locations for what they are, are difficult sometimes because you don’t get the amount of prep time that you would want.
+Then the locations, for what they are, are difficult sometimes because you don’t get the amount of prep time that you would want.

-In Last Night in Soho, we built some sections of 60s Soho and so we closed down a couple of streets and did that, but you have so little time to do it, so it has to be a well-oiled machine.
+In Last Night in Soho, we built some sections of 60s Soho, and so we closed down a couple of streets and did that, but you have so little time to do it, so it has to be a well-oiled machine.
 Also, it’s a very, very busy place.
-I don’t know if you’ve ever been there, but it’s crazy.
+I don’t know if you’ve ever been there, but it’s wild.
 So you’re dealing with that logistically and trying to design your way around that with some people not wanting to play ball with the process with shots in restaurants and things like that.
 So they all have their individual challenges.
 It’s going to be a good film though, I hope.

 Last Night in Soho to be released in September, 2020

 With Edgar Wright’s track record I’m sure it will be great.

 It certainly looked good.
 It’s also something completely different again.

 With Rocketman, did you have anything happen like that with a location?
 Given how much of it was built?